 The information included in the following tables represents forward-looking statements and involves risks and uncertainties that could cause actual results to differ materially from those in the forward-looking statements.
-The actual characteristics and performance of the receivables will differ from the assumptions used in constructing the tables on pages S-34, S-35 and S-36.
+The actual characteristics and performance of the receivables will differ from the assumptions used in constructing the tables on pages S-34 through S-35.
 The assumptions used are hypothetical and have been provided only to give a general sense of how the principal cash flows might behave under varying prepayment scenarios.
 For example, it is highly unlikely that the receivables will prepay at a constant CPR until maturity or that all of the receivables will prepay at the same CPR.
-Similarly, the aggregate Contract Value of additional receivables may be less than the amount deposited in the trust's pre-funding account.

 Moreover, the diverse terms of receivables within each of the three hypothetical pools could produce slower or faster principal distributions than indicated in the table at the various CPR specified.
-Any difference between those assumptions and the actual characteristics and performance of the receivables, or actual prepayment experience, will affect the percentages of initial balances outstanding over time and the weighted average lives of the notes.
+Any difference between those assumptions and the actual characteristics and performance of the receivables, or actual prepayment experience, will affect the percentages of initial balances outstanding over time and the weighted average lives of the offered notes.

-Percent of Initial Principal Amount of the Notes at Various CPR Percentages
+Percent of Initial Principal Amount of the Offered Notes at Various CPR Percentages